-This section explains every Ultra Whisper component option and how the component is connected with respect to all of the other system components.
+This section informs the customer of every Ultra Whisper component option and how the component is connected with respect to all of the other system components.
 This is accomplished by using a System Piping and Interconnect Diagram (P&ID) with additional illustrative diagrams.
-The P&ID is used through out this manual to assist the operator with component connections as well as illustrating the different system operations.
+The P&ID is used through out this manual to assist the customer with component connections as well as illustrating the different system operations.
 Refer to the previous chapter for a description of the component's function within the system subdivision.
 If needed, a glossary of seawater industry terms is available in Chapter 11.